How I Optimized My Zsh Startup Time

 zprof | head -40

 zprof is the one that helped most.
 It prints which function calls and evals are burning time, sorted by self-time and call count.
+That is enough to stop guessing.

 1. Stop forking brew --prefix five times per shell